What is a Letter of Credit – How to Raise Funds The Right Way

 A Letter of Credit Example

-Using a real world example, we can hopefully show you more clearly the process and just how letters of credit work.
+Using such a case of a real world example, we can hopefully show you more clearly the process and just how letters of credit work.

 Not so long ago we were asked to work with a small London based building company who had been awarded a nicely sized contract to build a brand new, modern sports facility in the United Arab Emirates.